What Foods to Keep in the Fridge to Preserve Their Shelf Life

 Store summer berries in the refrigerator immediately after bringing them home.
 Since washing them can increase the likelihood of mold growth, wait until before consumption to rinse them clean!

-Aside from spoiling the flavor of the honey, refrigerating it can inflict damage to the molecular make of the honey, degrading the product.
-Store honey in a cool, dry place away from heat.
+Aside from spoiling the flavor of the honey, refrigerating it can inflict damage to its molecular makeup, degrading the product.
+Instead stick your jar in a cool, dry place away from heat.

-Keep uncut melons such as watermelon and cantaloupe at room temperature to preserve their natural flavor and sweetness.
+Leave uncut watermelon and cantaloupe at room temperature to preserve their natural sweetness.
+Store slices covered in the fridge.